unional/dygma-defy-blackbook/switches/switch_rating.md

   For linear switches, this is the actuation force.\
   For tactile or clicky switches, this is typically the tactile force.\
   Lower activation force means it is faster.

+The actuation travel distance can range from 1 to 3mm.
+The activation force can range from 20gf to 100gf

+## Quietness

+`Quietness` measures how quiet the switch is.

+Silent switches tends to be more quiet.
+The same goes for linear switches.

+Obviously, clicky switch is the loudness thus scores lowest in this criteria.

 ## Travel